secretstartups/handbook/business-technology/data-team/platform/tableau/index.html.md

 #### Data Source Access: Tableau Desktop or Tableau Prep Builder

 *Important:* In order to connect Tableau Desktop to Tableau Online, you need to set up a [Yubikey](https://about.gitlab.com/handbook/security/#security-process-and-procedures-for-team-members) in Okta.
 Fingerprints will not work.
+Please see the [Tableau Online Access](https://about.gitlab.com/handbook/business-technology/data-team/platform/tableau/#tableau-online-access) section above for more details on how to order a Yubikey.

 <details markdown=1>